 DiscourseDB is a data infrastructure project, in the space of collaborative and Discussion-based learning, that aims to provide a common data model to accommodate diverse sources including but not limited to Chat, Threaded Discussions, Blogs, Twitter, Wikis and Text messaging.
 In the future, the project will make available analytics which will facilitate research questions related to the mediating and moderating effects of role taking, help exchange, collaborative knowledge construction and others.

 Tigris is a workflow authoring tool which is part of the community software infrastructure being built for the LearnSphere project.
-The platform will provide a way to create custom analyses and interact with proprietary data formats and repositories, such as DataShop, MOOCdb, DiscourseDB and DataStage.
+The platform will provide a way to create custom analyses and interact with new as well as existing data formats and repositories, such as DataShop, MOOCdb, DiscourseDB and DataStage.